Hot composting in the kitchen

 Photos show starting temperature at 30 degrees Celsius/adding fermented waste from a Bokashi bin/ adding Bokashi bran/temperature at 66 degrees Celsius.

 The Bokashi process was developed in Japan in the 1980s; the term means ‘fermented organic matter’ in Japanese.
 It involves adding all your food waste, cooked and uncooked, to a specially designed airtight Bokashi bin, with the addition of Bokashi in the form of a fermented bran or spray.
 The food waste is compressed with a compactor to eliminate as much air as possible as this is an anaerobic process.
 Once the bin is full, you close the airtight lid and leave for 2-3 weeks.
-Many people use one or two bins to keep the process going.
+Many people use two or three bins to keep the process going.

 The bacteria (lactobacilli) in the bran or spray will create lactic acid which will effectively pickle the food waste rather than letting it decompose as it would in a regular food waste caddy.
 After a week or so, liquid should start to form in the Bokashi bin which should be drained using the tap.
 This ‘Bokashi tea’ can be used as a drain cleaner or diluted for use as plant food.